ParkerHar/Popular-Movie-Analysis/README.md

 <img width="1367" alt="Genre Dash" src="https://github.com/user-attachments/assets/d6789281-d45f-4fc0-8351-5b835706f340">

-I wanted to look at the impact the film’s genre has on revenue.
-The word cloud represents the number of films per genre, while the tree map represents the world revenue per genre.
-We can see Drama has the highest number of films, however, in the treemap, we see that it does not generate the highest amount of revenue.

-If we look at the top genres by revenue, some genres, such as adventure, have much higher average world revenues than others.
-This may indicate that Adventure movies are more likely to be financially successful, or at least are more likely to achieve high revenue numbers
+I then wanted to look at the impact between genre and revenue.

+There are some genres that dominate in terms of revenue per film, such as sci-fi and adventure.
+However there are also some interesting comparisons in the 'low revenue' cluster.
+Some genres are more expensive to make and achieve similar financial numbers as ‘cheaper’ genres.

+The difference between History and Horror is fairly striking.
+Horror movies cost around $12M less to make and produce and produce $8M dollars more revenue than the average History movie.
+This shows that a horror movie may potentially be a safer investment than a History film.

 ## Director Dashboard

 <img width="1359" alt="Director Dash" src="https://github.com/user-attachments/assets/4e9115be-9b0a-446a-921a-4b9135b1d970">

 Finally, I wanted to look at the people who play a major role in a films success, which are the directors.
 This dashboard indicates that there is a relationship between the director and the revenue generated.
-Films made by only the top 5 directors account for 5.6% of total global revenue while the top 10 directors are responsible for close to 10% of revenue.
+Films made by only the top 5 directors account for 5.6% of all total revenue.

 When looking at each director we can start to see that there are some, Steven Spielberg for example, who have just directed a ton of movies to reach high revenue numbers.
 However, there are others like the Russo brothers, who have hit incredible numbers in a relatively few number of movies.